yesco/minisquel/README.md

      UNIX> ./index foo.csv a

+But it's not used.

 ## Performance?

 - actually, not too bad!
-- 22MB of csv w 108K records take < 1s to scan!
+- 22MB of csv w 108K records take < 1s to scan! (competetive with DuckDB!)
 - 1000x1000 iterations <1s (1.4M "where"-evals)
-- opening/close same file 100,000 times (in nested loop) almost no overhead!
+- opening/close same file 100,000 times (in nested loop) almost no overhead! (modern computers/mobile phones use SSD flash, incredible fast)

 ## Current Features - DONE

 - last column in fancy mode not truncate, also for header...
-- truncate print strings to 7 cols showing * at end if truncated, only for "formatted" not "csv"
+- truncate print strings to 7 cols showing * at end if truncated, only for "formatted" not "csv" (TODO: how to disable?)
 - select [foo.*] from foo foo order by 1
 - less memory leaks!
 LOL
 - LIKE and ILIKE operators added